 Other roles

-Jane Humble: Coordinates the team of volunteer gardeners who help council staff care for the garden collections, also manages the Trust’s plant propagation project.
+Jane Humble: Coordinates the team of volunteer gardeners who help council staff care for the garden collections, also manages the Trust’s plant propagation project and plant sales.

 Our Book